snkashis/android-docs/src/pages/maps/overview/data-driven-styling.md

         PropertyFactory.circleRadius(8f),
         PropertyFactory.circleColor(Color.argb(1, 55, 148, 179))
 )
+mapboxMap.style?.addLayer(circleLayer.setProperties)
 `}
 />
 }}

 ## Modify properties

 Sources and layers aren't immutable and therefore, can be modified anytime during the map render.
-For example, to alter the fill color of a layer after it's been added to the map, you use the `mapboxMap` object to get the layer and set the property.
+For example, to alter the fill color of a layer after it's been added to the map, you use the map's `Style` object to get the layer and set the property.

 {{
 <CodeLanguageToggle id="modify-properties" />
 <ToggleableCodeBlock

 java={`
-FillLayer fillLayer = (FillLayer) mapboxMap.getLayer("fill-layer-id");
+FillLayer fillLayer = (FillLayer) mapboxMap.getStyle().getLayer("fill-layer-id");
 if (fillLayer != null) {
   fillLayer.setProperties(
     PropertyFactory.fillColor(Color.GREEN)